-Energy exist freely in nature, some of them are infinitely available called renewable, and some are infinity called non-renewable.
-A non-renewable energy is one that does not renew itself at a sufficient rate for sustainable economic extraction in meaningful human time-frames.
+Energy exists freely in nature, some of them are infinitely available called renewable, and some are called non-renewable.
+It is our responsibility to ensure the proper use of renewable and non-renewable energy.
+Non-renewable energy is limited resources that will eventually run out over the time frame.
+Non-renewable energy is one that does not renew itself at a sufficient rate for sustainable economic extraction in meaningful human time-frames.

-The non-renewable energy is energy from fossil fuels such as coal, crude oil, natural gas and uranium.
-Unlike renewable energy, non renewable energy need human intervention to make it suitable for consumption.
+Non-renewable energy is energy from fossil fuels such as coal, crude oil, natural gas, and uranium.
+Unlike renewable energy, non-renewable energy needs human intervention to make it suitable for consumption.
 Fossil fuels are mainly made up of Carbon.
 It is believed that fossil fuels were formed over 300 million years ago when the earth was a lot different in its landscape.

 Non-renewable Energy Resources

-The resources for non-renewable energy are mainly fuels from fossil deposit.
+The resources for non-renewable energy are mainly fuels from fossil deposits.
 The most commonly non-renewable resources are:-

 Types of non-renewable energy

-Non-renewable energy is mainly the fossil fuels.
+Non-renewable energy is mainly fossil fuels.
 Apart from fossil fuels, nuclear fuels are also non-renewable.

 Fossil Fuels are formed by the remains of animals and plants.
 Fossil fuel is divided into three categories and is stated below: